hantsy/cargotracker-regapp/README.md

 # CargoTracker RegApp

-[The original DDD sample RegisterApp](https://github.com/citerus/dddsample-regapp) is written in Swing and Spring.
+[The original DDD sample regapp](https://github.com/citerus/dddsample-regapp) is written in Swing and Spring.

-This new app is rewritten for [Eclipse EE4J Cargotracker backend system](https://github.com/hantsy/cargotracker).
+This client app is rewritten for [eclipse-ee4j/cargotracker](https://github.com/hantsy/cargotracker).

 * Rebuilding the whole UI with JavaFX
 * Using CDI(JBoss Weld) as IOC container